juankuntz/ParEM/README.md

 - jax == 0.2.27
 - jaxlib == 0.1.75

-To setup a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html), clone the repository and use the `environment.yml` included in it:
+To setup a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) with these packages, clone the repository and use the `environment.yml` included in it:

 ```
 git clone https://github.com/juankuntz/ParEM.git